Annanardo/Art/README.md

 ### •	Print a bio of the artist (-bio)

 The return_biography function can be used to explain the artist's life in a more understandable and complete way.
-The code is structured to compile together with the name and nationality some details that can be found in the columns of the dataset and formulates a short biography of the artist.
-The function first checks if the input we inserted is present in the database, if not the system will warn and invite you to check if you wrote it correctly.
+The code is structured to compile together with the name and nationality some details that can be found in the columns of the dataset, and formulates a short biography of the artist.

+The function first checks if the input we inserted is present in the database;
+if not the system will warn and invite you to check if you wrote it correctly.

-It's also possible to look at the complete biography using the link from Wikipedia.
+It's also possible to look at the complete biography using the link from Wikipedia, that will be printed at the end of the output, so that the user can get a complete overview of the artist he/she is interested in.

 To use the function the user should recall the optional argument -bio: